john-data-chen/next-dnd-starter-kit/ai-rules.md

 1. **Receiving and Understanding Instructions**

-   - Carefully interpret user instructions
+   - Carefully read and interpret user instructions
    - Ask specific questions when clarification is needed
-   - Clearly understand technical constraints and requirements
+   - Clearly identify technical constraints and requirements
+   - Do not perform any operations beyond what is instructed
    - Answer me in Chinese, but you can reply in English if you think it would be better to understand
    - The default language in code is English, including comments and debug logs